-Notes: The course (20 hours duration) is active in the first year.
-The activity is developed through frontal lectures with some exercises.
+Notes: The activity is developed through frontal lectures with some exercises.

-16) Quantitative and Qualitative Analysis Methods in Physics Education Research (Ref.
+16) Quantitative and Qualitative Analysis Methods in Physics Education Research (II year - II sem.)
+The course (20 hours duration) will be held in the period March-July 2026.
+(Ref.
 C. Fazio - claudio.fazio@unipa.it)